Platinum metals are catalysts for change

 Canadian mines produced 699,000 troy ounces of PGMs in 2021.

 Roughly 73% of Canada's platinum metals are mined in Ontario, which is home to Impala Canada's Lac des Iles Mine, the only primary PGM mine in the country.
 The balance of the Ontario PGMs is produced as a byproduct of nickel mining in the Sudbury region, where global miner Vale has five mines, a mill, and a smelter.

 There are two advanced exploration projects in northern Ontario that are focused on PGMs as the primary commodities.

 When it comes to the clean energy transition, it is fortuitous that PGMs are found alongside the nickel needed for EV and renewable energy storage batteries, and the Canadian PGMs not produced in Ontario are recovered as a byproduct of mining the battery metals in Quebec, Manitoba, Newfoundland and Labrador.

 Besides the PGM-rich regions of Montana and Ontario, along with the platinum metals being produced as byproducts of nickel mining in Canada, there are some areas of North America prospective for future sources of this group of high-priced critical metals.

-The most advanced PGM deposit along the Wrangellia Terrane is Nickel Shäw (formerly known as Wellgreen) in southeastern Yukon, about 60 miles east of the Alaska border
+The most advanced PGM deposit along this massive geological terrane is Nickel Shäw in southeastern Yukon, about 60 miles east of the Alaska border.

 According to a 2018 calculation, Nickel Shäw hosts 323.4 million metric tons of measured and indicated resources averaging 0.26 g/t (2.65 million oz) palladium, 0.2 g/t (2.63 million oz) platinum, 0.27% (1.88 billion lb) nickel, 0.16% (1.11 billion lb) copper, and 0.015% (107 million lb) cobalt.